 Now on to the moisture bit for your face:

-When it comes to beard itch, its largely due to your skin getting dried out.
+When it comes to beard itch, it’s primarily due to your skin getting dried out.

 You see, those sebaceous glands that are pumping out the sebum oil to coat your face and beard, well, they are finite in size.

 This means that they never increase their production as your beard gets longer.

 Eventually (typically a month’s worth of growth), a man’s beard outpaces the sebum, and your beard essentially dries out your skin.